caseywdunn/evocell/exercises/Unix_command_line.md

 You may need to run `docker restart [container id]` to restart the container.

+Once you have restarted it, you need to run `docker exec -it [container id] bash` to access your running container.

 To transfer files to/from a Docker container, use `docker cp`:

 e.g `docker cp Manuscript_prep.RData [container_id]:/Manuscript_prep.RData`